Is there an age limit for orthodontic treatment?

 Some types of braces such as Invisalign and lingual braces can give you a slight lisp to begin with.
 The problem normally resolves itself within a week or so.
 Just keep speaking with your brace in and you’ll soon be back to normal.
 You’re very unlikely to have any problems with your speech if you opt for fixed braces on the front of your teeth.

 Yes, you can whiten your teeth after orthodontic treatment and it’s a finishing touch that many of our adult patients opt for.
 We can refer you back to your general dentist for whitening treatment, or we can provide you with a professional home whitening kit once your braces have been removed.

 If you have any questions that we haven’t answered here, please get in touch.
-Call us on 0800 781 0035, or use our contact form to book your free no-obligation consultation.
+Find your nearest practice, or use our contact form to book your free no-obligation consultation.